spectrocloud/gitops-picard/README.md

     SC_PROJECT_NAME: {{ Spectro Cloud Project name, e.g: Default }}

 The `.github/workflows` directory contains Github Action Workflow to show the plan.

+Either use concourse or github action to also apply the changes